-Without mobile money, cash has a hard time flowing through the country
+Without mobile money, cash has a hard time flowing through An Isolated Country

 By Matina Stevis –Gridneff